 Yes.
 A copy of the final instruction is provided to the jury when it begins deliberation.

-They are requested to stay in the courthouse.
+Attorneys are requested to stay in the courthouse during jury deliberations.

 Local Rule prevents counsel from post-verdict communication with jurors without Court permission.
 When requested, polling is conducted by the courtroom deputy.

-Comply with Rule 65, Federal Rules of Civil Procedure.
+Parties must comply with Rule 65 of the Federal Rules of Civil Procedure.
 Judge Collier will ask the requesting party to notify the opposing party as the Court sets an emergency hearing.
 Parties requesting an emergency hearing should be prepared to appear when the Court sets a hearing, often the same day the petition is filed.

 Expedited discovery and briefing is allowed before a preliminary injunction hearing.
 Proposed findings of fact and conclusions of law are welcomed.